jwnichols3/aws-immersion-ml-public/labs/kubeflow/README.md

 ### Kubeflow Dashboard

-Use the "istio-ingressgateway" load balancer URL above to access to kubeflow dashboard
+Use the "istio-ingressgateway" load balancer URL above to access to kubeflow dashboard (re-run the command `kubectl get -n istio-system svc/istio-ingressgateway` to get the DNS name if needed)

-First time when you login, Click on Start Setup and then specify a namespace (eg. `kf-sm-workshop`)
+First time when you login, Click on `Start Setup` and then specify a namespace (eg. `kf-sm-workshop`)

 Click **finish** to view the dashboard